‘Very unique’: Short spring, flurry of moves raise Cubs rotation questions

 “We’ve got a lot of those guys in that boat that have option [years],” Ross said, “so we’ll see where everybody’s at.”

-The unsettled nature of the Cubs’ rotation picture was a draw for a free agent like Norris.
-A two-hour presentation from Hottovy and members of the front office sealed the deal for him.
+The unsettled nature of the rotation picture was a draw for a free agent such as Norris.
+A two-hour presentation from Hottovy and members of the front office sealed the deal.

-“It was cool to be still be thought of as a starter,” said Norris, who moved to the Tigers bullpen in 2020.
+“It was cool to still be thought of as a starter,” said Norris, who moved to the Tigers’ bullpen in 2020.
 “Ultimately, that’s what I would love to do.
 But at the same time, I think I can do whatever [they ask me to].”

 Coming out of a condensed spring training, the Cubs are expected to dedicate more roster spots to multi-inning pitchers than usual.
 Piggybacking starts at the beginning of the year is one way the Cubs could manage their starters’ workloads.

 Miley, 35, is scheduled to throw a bullpen session Monday.
-In a recent 15-pitch bullpen, Hotovy said, Miley looked in mid-season form.
+In a recent 15-pitch bullpen, Hottovy said, Miley looked in midseason form.
 But it was “hard to say” how many pitches Miley could realistically build up to over the course of spring training.

 “You look at him in the past, there are springs where he’s thrown like 45 pitches in spring games, and then throws 75 as soon as the season starts.
-So, I think it’s more about just checking the boxes for him, which are: I feel good, I’m healthy, I’m ramping up.”
+So it’s more about just checking the boxes for him, which are: I feel good, I’m healthy, I’m ramping up.”

 “We’re trying to ramp everybody up the same, knowing that if you have extra guys, then we can back off some guys, from [a volume standpoint],” Hottovy said.
 “If we don’t, then we’re going to keep pushing the volume until we get to a point where we feel comfortable that our starters are in a good place.”